 Not sure where to begin?
 Start with a point-form list of major events and accomplishments for the last year.
 Next, expand each point into full sentences or paragraphs.
 Note areas where explanation or reassurance is needed, then develop your ideas further.
 If writing isn’t your strong point, don’t worry about getting the text perfect!
 Once you have a draft ready, we can work with you to smooth the words as part of our editing and proofreading process.

-Step 2 – design factors
+Step 2 – Factor in design

 Now the fun begins, as we develop a design for your report, including consistent styles and colours for the presentation of tables, charts and graphics.
 A review of competitor materials is a good idea, as we want the finished report to be comparable.
 We’ll also ask questions about any design concepts you might have in mind before presenting you with ideas for the look and style of your report.
 Have existing branding and colours?
 Just provide them, and we will create a style that complements what you already have.